mattmastin/uga_industrial_math_day_2024/talk.md

 # LLMs are more than chatbots

 - AlbusGPT
-  - LLMs are very good at "reasoning" problems
+  - LLMs are very good at simple "reasoning" problems like this
   - Much more effective to use them in solving the relevance problem than the previous, more intricate, methods